Live Broadcast Infrastructure in the Cloud

 Sienna, NewTek, Viz, Avid, Ross, Adobe and others offer products which have been demonstrated as Virtualised systems and which are hence viable as Cloud based infrastructure.

 Sienna.Cloud for NDI provides the ideal mechanism to get content to and from the cloud over private or public connections, with manageable bandwidth, low latencty and high reliability.
 Sienna NDI Processing Engine allows you to build complete signal chains in the cloud using Sienna.Cloud NDI Contributions, other IP stream contributions, and connectivity to other NDI based software running in the same cloud.
-NDI Processing Engine also allows you to build sophisticated Multiviewers to visualise large numbers of sources, then download the Multiviewer as an NDI Stream via Sienna.Cloud.
+NDI Processing Engine also allows you to build sophisticated Multiviewers to visualise large numbers of sources, then download the Multiviewer as an NDI Stream via Sienna.Cloud, and Sienna NDI Processing Engine now includes a small but perfectly formed vision mixer module - ideal for outside broadcast or small to medium sized cloud based production workflows.
 Sienna NDI Router allows for remotely controlled IP Video routing within your cloud based system.
 Standardising on NDI as the internal video format within the cloud system allow for compatibility with hundreds of different products which can be used to build your cloud based broadcast system.

 The most important message is to understand that this is all possible TODAY.
 The software, connectivity and commercial availability of clould based resources all exists, and is ready for ambitious broadcasters to start exercising what is possible.